Szenteczki/Audience-Effects-on-Emotional-Face-and-Hand-Movements-in-a-Human-Sample/README.md

 We provided a small script to automate the analysis of multiple video files using Openface: `scripts/batch.sh`

-To use this, you should copy your video files and the above script into the folder containing your compiled OpenFace binaries (search for the folder containing `FeatureExtraction`, which is the binary used by this script).
+To use this, you should copy your video files and the above script into the folder containing your OpenFace binaries.
+These should be in .../OpenFace/build/bin - alternatively, search for the folder containing `FeatureExtraction` (without any file extension), which is the binary used by this script.
 Then, run `./batch.sh` from this folder.

 As Openface runs, it should create a new folder named `/processed/`.
 This contains the processed video files with facial landmark overlays, and output .csv files.
 You will use these .csv files for the next step of the analysis.